CyberSiliconForest/adversary/content/about/_index.md

 to the vendor upon request.
 In this case, following disclosure rule will apply.

-* 90 + (grace period requested) days passed after the vendor reported the vulnerability, but the vendor failed to release fix for the vunlerability.
+* 90 + (grace period granted) days passed after the vendor reported the vulnerability, but the vendor failed to release fix for the vunlerability.
 * After 30 days passed after the vendor release a fix.